Let's Get Together

 The Wider Church

-Jackie Rowling represents the church at Churches together in Orpington and we are part of the London Baptist Association (LBA), the Baptist Union (BU) and the Evangelical Alliance.
-(EA).
+We are represented at Churches together in Orpington and support their outreach initiatives.
+We also promote the Women's World Day of Prayer.
+We are part of the London Baptist Association (LBA), the Baptist Union (BU) and the Evangelical Alliance (EA).

 Community

-As part of the community, our building is also used by the AA, an Art Group, Craft Club, the Safer Neighbourhood Team and 'Prayer for Israel.'
+As part of the community, our building is also used by the AA, an Art Group, Craft Club and the Safer Neighbourhood Team.